Cactusolo/CactusOasis/content/post/phypartspiecharts/index.md

 *Note: [Matt Johnson](https://github.com/mossmatters/MJPythonNotebooks/blob/master/PhyParts_PieCharts.ipynb) has a great tutorial of how to run his script using Jupyter Notebook.
 The interpretation of PieCharts is well explained as well.*

 My instructions here foucus on the overall procedures from gene trees all the way down to the Pie chart.
-Hopefully, I'm able to integrate all the step together in one pipeline.
+Hopefully, I'm able to integrate all the steps together into one pipeline.

 ## General steps